ekohilas/who-tests-the-testers/pycon-au-2024/slides.md

 The `database-test-job` ran, because there were changes to files ending in `.py`, But the `database-setup-job` didn't run, because there weren't changes to files ending in `.pu`.

+And the reason I give this example is because something similar happened to me!

 ------
 <!-- .slide: data-background-image="images/good_job.svg"-->

-Now it's great that we've figured out why this happened, and the fix would be a one character change,
+So, while it's great that we've figured out why this happened, and the fix would be a one character change,

 ------
 <!-- .slide: data-background-image="images/reflection.svg"-->

-But in our line of work, it's more important to understand *how* this was allowed to happen in the first place, so it doesn't ever occur again.
+In our line of work, it's more important to understand *how* this was allowed to happen in the first place, so it doesn't ever occur again.

 ------
 <!-- .slide: data-background-image="images/thought_bubble.svg"-->